Important Information for Rabobank SME Customers

 We will write to you within five working days of the completion of your appeal to notify you of the decision of the Appeals Panel and explain the reasons for their decision.

 You have the right to make a complaint under the SME Regulations.
-All complaints should be sent to the Customer Complaints, c/o Customer Relations Team, Asset Services, Block C, Maynooth Business Campus, Maynooth, Co.
+All complaints should be sent to the Customer Complaints, c/o Customer Relations Team, Link Asset Services, Block C, Maynooth Business Campus, Maynooth, Co.
 Kildare, W23 F854

 Where a complaint is received, we will acknowledge it in writing within five working days of receipt and provide you with the name of a designated point of contact for your individual complaint.

 We will provide you with a regular update, in writing, every 20 working days, starting from the date the complaint was made.
 We will also endeavour to resolve your complaint within 40 working days of receipt.

 If we cannot adhere to this timeframe, we will advise you in writing of the anticipated timeframe within which we expect to resolve your complaint.
 At this point, we will also provide the contact details of the Financial Services and Pensions Ombudsman.

 Within five working days of the resolution of your complaint, we will advise you in writing of the outcome of our investigation into your complaint and any other relevant information.

 6. Other Important Information for Customers

-Where a direct debit is set up to collect the loan repayments, please ensure that there are sufficient funds in your account to avoid any potential unpaid fees.
+Where a direct debit is set up to collect the loan repayments, please ensure that there are sufficient funds in your account to avoid any potential unpaid fees that may be charged by other financial institutions.

 Financial difficulties that remain unaddressed may affect your credit rating and your ability to obtain credit in the future.